Consequence of ischemia. Adverse consequences of ischemia. By source of appearance

 Possible complications

-• disability with full or partial disability;
+• disability with full or partial loss of legal capacity;

-The specificity of the patient's recovery after the experienced ischemia
+Specifics of patient recovery after ischemia

 Forecast

-Let's sum up
+Let's sum it up